DiscoverMeteor/DiscoverMeteor_De/README.md

 - Package
 - Repo
 - Repository
-- UI (we use the german 'die' as definite article)
+- UI (we use the german 'das' as definite article - from germanglish 'das Interface')

 #### Who is 'you'?